-For the yearly maintenance cycle, the submitting organization has until December 1 to develop a new ISO 20022 compliant version of the message models, which includes the changes approved by the SEG, and get it checked for compliance by the RA.
+For the yearly maintenance cycle, the submitting organization has until December 1 to develop a new ISO 20022 compliant version of the message models and to update part 1 of the Message Definition Report, in line with the changes approved by the SEG, and get them checked for compliance by the RA.
 For exceptional unscheduled changes, the timeframe is indicated in the approved Maintenance Change Request.

-The RA registers the candidate new version of ISO 20022 messages and generates the evaluation documentation.
-The evaluation documentation includes a copy of the message models, the XML schemas and a preliminary Message Definition Report generated from the message models.
+The RA registers the candidate new version of ISO 20022 message definitions and generates the evaluation documentation.
+The evaluation documentation includes the updated Message Definition Report and the XML or ASN.1 schemas generated from the message models.

-The SEG - or its Evaluation Team - has until February 1 to verify that the new version of the messages actually reflects the approved changes, as agreed.
+The SEG - or its Evaluation Team - has until February 1 to verify that the new version of the message definitions actually reflects the approved changes, as agreed.
 If it is not the case, the submitting organization has until March 1 to correct the models or documentation as appropriate.

-Upon approval of the SEG, the RA officially notifies the submitting organization and the RMG of the newly approved version of ISO 20022 messages'.
-It is only after the approval by the SEG that the new candidate ISO 20022 messages can be called 'ISO 20022 messages' (or ISO 20022 compliant messages).
+Upon approval of the SEG, the RA officially notifies the submitting organization and the RMG of the newly approved version of ISO 20022 message definitions.
+It is only after the approval by the SEG that the new candidate ISO 20022 message definitions can be called 'ISO 20022 message definitions' (or ISO 20022 compliant message definitions).

-In April/May, the RA publishes the new versions of the ISO 20022 messages on the ISO 20022 website.
+By April/May, the RA publishes the new versions of the ISO 20022 message definitions on the ISO 20022 website.
 This includes:

 During the entire registration process, the RA keeps the status of all Change Requests and Maintenance Change Requests updated in the Catalogue of change requests and Status of submissions respectively.

-Until the newly published messages have been tested or implemented, one cannot fully guarantee that:
+Until the newly published message definitions have been tested or implemented, one cannot fully guarantee that:

-If and when the RA is informed that the updated messages have been implemented, it will indicate it in the Catalogue of messages.
-The submitting organization is also invited to review the published documentation and organize or encourage testing and implementation of the new version of the messages.
+The submitting organization is also invited to review the published documentation and organize or encourage testing and implementation of the new version of the message definitions.

-If a correction of the messages and/or documentation is approved, the new publication is clearly announced on the ISO 20022 website and an 'errata' with the list of the changes is published by the RA for the convenience of implementers who would have started using the published version of the messages/documentation.
-If the messages have been 'patched' to correct a mistake (the messages did not reflect what the SEG had approved) or an error (the schema was invalid), the corrected schemas bear a new generation timestamp but keep the same message version number.
+If a correction of the message definitions and/or documentation is approved, the new publication is clearly announced on the ISO 20022 website and an 'errata' with the list of the changes is published by the RA for the convenience of implementers who would have started using the published version of the messages/documentation.
+If the message definitions have been 'patched' to correct a mistake (the message definitions did not reflect what the SEG had approved) or an error (the schema was invalid), the corrected schemas bear a new generation timestamp but keep the same message version number.
 If any other change is made to a message (improvement, new requirement), the message version number is increased.

-According to the ISO 20022 Intellectual Property Rights policy, the submitting organization keeps the IPR on the updated messages although it grants third parties a non-exclusive, royalty-free license to use the published information.
-When there are several submitting organizations, for example when the submitting organization of a new version is not the same as the submitting organization(s) of the previous version(s) of the messages, all submitting organizations will share the IPR.
+According to the ISO 20022 Intellectual Property Rights policy, the submitting organization keeps the IPR on the updated message definitions although it grants third parties a non-exclusive, royalty-free license to use the published information.
+When there are several submitting organizations, for example when the submitting organization of a new version is not the same as the submitting organization(s) of the previous version(s) of the message definitions, all submitting organizations will share the IPR.